You came to Paris to fall in love. You just didn’t know it when you did.

 Perhaps you wear bright red lipstick and little black dresses with colorful scarves or tiny ballet flats.
 Perhaps you feel elegant just by walking outside.
 Paris has a way of making you stand up straighter, and also relaxing into your true self.
 You both care deeply and not at all.

-You discover impressive sights, yet cherish more the small street corners or pieces of art or tiny cafes you never knew you wanted to see.
+You discover impressive sights, yet cherish more the small street corners or pieces of art or unremarkable but beautiful cafes you never knew you wanted to see.
 You stumble upon a new favorite arrondissement, and make a note for your next visit.

 Paris isn’t just a place for some.
 It’s a ritual.
 It’s a song, a dance, and poem that is lived and breathed.
 It is simple, subtle.
 It is both refreshingly old and startlingly new.

-We connect with Paris because it connects us to ourselves.
-We’re not just there observing through a looking-glass or a camera lens — we are just living.
-It is both the simplest and most decadent thing we can imagine.
+You connect with Paris because it connects you to yourself.
+You’re not just there observing through a looking-glass or a camera lens — you are just living.
+It is both the simplest and most decadent thing you can imagine.

-We remember who we were before our hearts were ever broken.
-We love Paris not for who or what it is, but for how it brings out the best in us.
-We adapt — even just for a few days or weeks.
-We are independent, strong, slow, present.
+You remember who we you before your heart was ever broken.
+You love Paris not for who or what or where it is, but for how it brings out the best in you.
+You adapt — even just for a few days or weeks.
+You are independent, strong, slow, present.

 As a little girl, you always thought Paris was the place you’d go to with the love of your life — there would be hand holding, champagne toasting, and kissing under the Eiffel Tower.
 It’s a good thing you didn’t wait for that to happen…that’s the danger of letting the world or society or expectations define a person or a place for you.
 When we simply arrive, let go, and let time or a place or a journey flow, life often surprises us with something even better than we had initially imagined.